spinningarrow/blog.sahil.me/_posts/2018-03-31-shell-scripting-in-clojurescript-with-planck.md

 should print `4` on the terminal.

 That's it!
-Besides what I've described here, Planck has many more nifty features -- check them out on the [Planck User Guide][] and give it a spin!
+Besides what I've described here, Planck has many more nifty features -- check them out on the [Planck User Guide][] and take it for a spin!

 [Planck]: http://planck-repl.org/
 [vinylwhere]: https://github.com/spinningarrow/vinylwhere